anastasiia-stupak/business-landing-page/README.md

 # Business Landing Page
 ##### A responsive landing page layout

-### You can view deployed it here: https://velgreen-business-landing-page.herokuapp.com/
+### [inactive] You can view deployed it here: https://velgreen-business-landing-page.herokuapp.com/

 #### Technologies Used:
 - HTML5